-As we approach the New Year, it wouldn’t surprise me if your thoughts began to focus on resolutions for the New Year.
-Or, if you prefer, setting some goals.
-And pursuing those dreams.
+As we approach the final months of the year, it wouldn’t surprise me if your thoughts began to focus on what you want to achieve before the new year rolls around.
+Or maybe even resolutions you want to make for 2023.
+Resolutions – or goal setting is about one thing: pursuing those dreams of yours.
 Yet, if I were to ask you what challenges are standing between where you are today and what you desire for the coming year, would you consider how your environment impacts you?
 That’s because, if there’s one thing I know it’s that clutter blocks your dreams.

 Now, now.
 I see you rolling your eyes there.
 And muttering to yourself that I’m not working with a full deck of cards today as I write.
 Because though you may know that clutter can stress you out, how could it get in the way of those New Year’s Intentions?

 From the depths of my heart, I share this little nugget of wisdom with you because for most of my life, I allowed all kinds of clutter to stop me from moving forward into the kind of life I desired.
 The kind of nourishing daily life each and every one of us deserves.

 Mental clutter.
 Calendar clutter.
 Spiritual clutter.
 And, of course, physical clutter.

 The mountains of laundry that need to be washed or folded.
 The stacks and stacks of books we’re going to read so that we can find the magic solution to fixing our lives.
 The piles of shoes at the door and the unwearable clothes crowding our closets crowd us from peaceful entry and exit into our own lives.

 And don’t think I don’t understand.
 It’s so easy to believe we can buy our way into a perfect life.
 With the belief that if we have the right clothes or shoes or living room couch, our lives will magically improve.
 We also associate the purchase of a new sweater or towels as a way to treat ourselves.